anayrat/blog/content/post/2021/2021-09-01-partitioning-usage.en.md

 This would also be useful when we have correlated data between columns.
 I will take the example of orders.
 We have a whole year's worth of orders: all the orders that are more than one month old are delivered, those of the last month are 90% delivered (10% are in progress).

 Intuitively, if I look for an order in progress more than 6 months ago, I should not get any result.
 On the other hand, if I search for orders in progress for the last month, I should get 10% of the table.
-But postgres doesn't know that, for him, the orders in progress are spread over the whole table.
+But postgres doesn't know that, for it, the orders in progress are spread over the whole table.

 With a partitioning by date, it can estimate that there are no orders in progress for deliveries of more than one month.
 This approach is mainly used to reduce an estimation error in an execution plan.